qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

-This is because the algorithm descriptions (needed to create the parameters dialog and provide the information needed about the algorithm) are not included with each application, but with QGIS instead.
-That is,they are part of QGIS, so you have them in your installation even if you have not installed any other software.
+This is because the algorithm descriptions (needed to create the parameters dialog and provide the information needed about the algorithm) are not included with each application, but with |qg| instead.
+That is,they are part of
+|qg|, so you have them in your installation even if you have not installed
+any other software.
 Running the algorithm, however, needs the application binaries to be installed in your system.

 A note for Windows users
 ........................

-If you are not an advanced user and you are running QGIS on windows, you might not be interested in reading the rest of this chapter.
-Make sure you install QGIS in your system using the OSGeo4W application.
-That will automatically install SAGA, GRASS and OTB in your system, and configure them so they can be run from QGIS.
+If you are not an advanced user and you are running |qg| on windows, you might not be interested in reading the rest of this chapter.
+Make sure you install
+|qg| in your system using the OSGeo4W application.
+That will automatically
+install SAGA, GRASS and OTB in your system, and configure them so they can be run from |qg|.
 All the algorithms in the simplified view of the toolbox will be ready to be run, without needing any further configuration.

 If you want to know more about how these providers work, or want to use some